Lithos-Protocol/Lithos-Client/README.md

 In order to run Lithos, you must have a working Ergo node.
 To mine on a Lithos pool, you may use any mining software, but we recommend [Rigel Miner](https://github.com/rigelminer/rigel).
 Lithos releases require a working Java 11 installation.
 ## Instructions
+Before running the Lithos client, you will need a fully synced node.
+For testnet purposes follow this guide to set-up a testnet node: [Testnet Node Tutorial](https://github.com/Lithos-Protocol/Lithos-Client/blob/master/TestnetNode.md)

 To run the client, download a release `.zip` file.
 Unzip the file, and navigate to `lithos-client-[version]/conf`.
 Open up the config file `application.conf` and input relevant data for your node in the `node` section.
 An example of this section is shown below.